Everything You Need To Know About the Underworld in Greek Mythology

-Across the River Acheron lay the three-headed guard dog of Hades – Cerberus.
+Across the River Acheron lay the three-headed guard dog of Hades – Cerberus – who allowed only the dead enter the gates of the Underworld.
 The souls would then approach the hall of the Three Judges of the Underworld for judgement to be pronounced.
-The hall was called the Palace of Hades.
+The hall was sometimes called the Palace of Hades.

 The Three judges in the Underworld

 Basically, the three realms in the ancient Greek Underworld were the Elysian Fields (heaven), Tarturus (hell) and the joyless realm of ghosts.
 So where did one go after death?
 The simple answer is: it depends.
 It depends on the verdict that is pronounced by the three judges in the Underworld: Minos, Rhadamanthys, and Aeacus.